chrishadrian/personal-website/README.md

-# portfolio_website
+# Portfolio Website
- Javascript Mastery Tutorial
+This is a guided project by Javascript Mastery Tutorial.
+It is published now on https://chrishadrian.netlify.app/.

 ## Run it on your localhost
 1. Open terminal and go to the directory of this project.